vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 For CPFP carve-out to be effective, the transaction should have only one output that can be controlled by the party that can possibly execute an attack.

-In the issuance and re-issuance transactions, the Issuer control the 're-issuance token' output, and they could also control the 'L-BTC change' output where they receive the excess L-BTC, if they were supplying the funds for paying the fee.
-This can allow the Issuer to pin the transaction in the mempool, since they would control two outputs of the transaction.
-This is not a big risk, though, as the Issuer can deny issuance to the Sponsor in much more easy ways.
+In the issuance and re-issuance transactions, the issuer control the 're-issuance token' output, and they could also control the 'L-BTC change' output where they receive the excess L-BTC, if they were supplying the funds for paying the fee.
+This can allow the issuer to pin the transaction in the mempool, since they would control two outputs of the transaction.
+This is not a big risk, though, as the issuer can deny issuance to the sponsor in much more easy ways.
 Transaction pinning, in theory, could be a 'disguised' way to delay the issuance, as pinning could be explained by the 'unfortunate technical circumstances' or the like.

-If the Sponsor provides L-BTC for the fee to be used in (re)issuance, then such pinning is not possible.
+If the sponsor provides L-BTC for the fee to be used in (re)issuance, then such pinning is not possible.

-The Sponsor will control more than two outputs in the issuance transaction and thus can deny the use of 'CPFP carve-out' for the Issuer.
-This may delay the consequent use of the re-issuance token by the Issuer.
+The sponsor will control more than two outputs in the issuance transaction and thus can deny the use of 'CPFP carve-out' for the issuer.
+This may delay the consequent use of the re-issuance token by the issuer.

 To avoid such delays more than one re-issuance token utxo can be used in parallel.

-The redeem transaction is expected to have only one output that is controlled by the Issuer, so there is no way for the Issuer to deny the use of 'CPFP carve-out' by the Sponsor.
+The redeem transaction is expected to have only one output that is controlled by the issuer, so there is no way for the issuer to deny the use of 'CPFP carve-out' by the sponsor.

-The liquidation transaction has all outputs going to one entity, in case the full amount of the collateral is confiscated by the Issuer.
-If some of the collateral is returned to the Sponsor, it is still only one output that is controlled by the sponsor, and thus there is no way for the Sponsor to deny the use of 'CPFP carve-out' to the Issuer.
+The liquidation transaction has all outputs going to one entity, in case the full amount of the collateral is confiscated by the issuer.
+If some of the collateral is returned to the sponsor, it is still only one output that is controlled by the sponsor, and thus there is no way for the sponsor to deny the use of 'CPFP carve-out' to the issuer.

 Transaction censoring
 #####################